The 6 Republican senators who will decide the Supreme Court fight

 You’ve heard this word thrown around before, especially during the impeachment trial and other Trump-fueled controversies that have tested the Senate.
 But this time, there are two we’re keeping a close eye on: Sens.
 Lamar Alexander (R-Tenn.) and Pat Roberts (R-Kan.).

 Alexander, who has been serving in the Senate since 2003, and Roberts, who entered the upper chamber in 1997, are both retiring and have less than a few months left in office.
-They’re viewed as pragmatic institutionalists, and the timing of the Supreme Court vacancy means they won’t have to worry about a bombastic tweet from the president hurting their political future.
+They’re viewed as pragmatic institutionalists, who might worry about long-term fallout to the Senate.
+And the timing of the Supreme Court vacancy means they won’t have to worry about a bombastic tweet from the president hurting their political future.

-Both men offered tributes and condolences for Ginsburg’s loss, but have yet to comment on how they view the upcoming battle.
+Both men initially offered tributes and condolences for Ginsburg’s loss, but didn't comment on how they viewed the upcoming battle.
+However, on Sept.
+20, Alexander issued a statement saying he thought a vote should take place.

-Democrats are likely to put immense pressure on them in the coming days, arguing that supporting McConnell’s efforts would be destructive to the Senate as an institution in the long-term.

 All of these Republicans have good relationships with McConnell and are loyal to the party, but they also care about the Senate as an institution.
-McConnell will not be able to move forward without their support, and none of have commented yet on the majority leader's plan for the nominee.
+McConnell will not be able to move forward without their support, and some are already giving him backup, including Blunt and Portman.

 Read more https://www.politico.com/news/2020/09/19/6-republican-senators-decide-supreme-court-fight-418352